sammler/sammler/docs/technology-choices.md

 <!-- Technology Choices -->
-From the beginning I have made some assumptions and technology choices.
-This is fine for now, but over time this might change:
+To start somewhere, some assumptions and technology choices have been made.
+But this might change over time.

 - Programming languages: JavaScript/TypeScript, GoLang
+- Storage: MongoDB
-- UI framework: AngularJS 2.0
+- UI framework: vue.js
 - Containerization: Docker

 All other decisions will be documented over time.